NDevTK/infra/go/src/infra/rts/cmd/rts-suite-analysis/README.md

 Before attempting to build, env.py should be run as described in infra/go/README.md

+You will also need IAM permissions for the chrome-rts project.

 1. Fetch a sample of rejections, e.g. for the previous month of all builders:
    ```bash
    go run ./cmd/rts-suite-analysis fetch-rejections \